timtianyang/linux-insides/DataStructures/bitmap.md

 * `bitmap_zero`;
 * `bitmap_fill`.

-To clear a bit array and fill it with `1`.
+To clear a bit array by zeroing all bytes.
 Let's look on the implementation of the `bitmap_zero` function:

 ```C
 static inline void bitmap_zero(unsigned long *dst, unsigned int nbits)